jaimenj/the-seo-machine/readme.txt

 == Description ==

 A very simple plugin for WordPress that allows you to study the SEO of your website.
-It will show you how much URLs you have, number of h1 tags, number of links/CSS/JavaScripts/etc..
-It will show you a lot of SEO insights info that will allow you to focus on the next improves that your website needs.
+It will show you how many URLs you have, number of h1/h2/h3/.. tags, number of links/CSS/JavaScripts/.., study of the text of every page, etc..
+It will show you a lot of your SEO insights info that will allow you to focus on the next improves that your website needs.

 Features: